JoeBwonKenobi/My-Coding-Projects-Coding-Dojo-/README.md

 # Description

-The goal of this project is to help the retailer understand the properties of products and outlets that play crucial roles in predicting sales.
+The goal of this project is to help the retailer understand the properties of products and outlets that play crucial roles in predicting sales for a supermarket chain.
 I extracted, processed, and analyzed the dataset to prepare it for machine learning.
 Then, by developing sales prediction models using Linear Regression, KNN, and Random Forest Regressor models, I was able to create sales predictions for the stakeholders.
 To help the stakeholders better understand my findings, I've provided in-depth visualizations that show the trends and correlations that affect sales.
 The stakeholders can use these valuable insights, along with the predictive models, to make informed decisions.

 # Data